ColinKennedy/ways/docs/plugin_advanced.rst

 |                 - fizz/buzz/pop/fizz        |                                                               |
 +---------------------------------------------+---------------------------------------------------------------+

+..
+That table is dedication!
+You're welcome! :)

 Both examples create the same exact Plugins.

 So to compare the two examples - the relative plugin example took more lines